Jeff Richards (actor, born 1924): Career peak

 Richards had his first sizeable role, billed third as a ball player, in Big Leaguer (1954).
 Seagulls Over Sorrento (1954) was another decent sized role.
 Then Richards was the third lead in Seven Brides for Seven Brothers (1954), after Howard Keel and Jane Powell.
 It was a big hit and established him as a film name.
 MGM started to build him up as a star.
 Dore Schary, head of the studio, said the actor had "tremendous personal charm" and "looks like a great bet [to become a star], based on his reception til now."

 MGM announced him as star of O'Kelley's Eclipse but it was not made.
 He was announced for Forbidden Planet but did not appear in the final film.
 Bar Sinister with Roger Moore was announced but not made.

 Richards was one of Eleanor Parker's brothers in Many Rivers to Cross (1955) and was finally given a star part in the Western The Marauders (1955) playing a hero opposite Dan Duryea.
 He played the lead in the box-office flop It's a Dog's Life (1955) and had one of the male leads in the musical The Opposite Sex (1956) with June Allyson, Joan Collins, and Ann Sheridan.

 The Marauders, It's a Dog's Life and The Opposite Sex all lost money and MGM began to lose enthusiasm for Richards.
 He began working on TV, guest starring in "Man with a Choice" for The Web (1957) and "The Other Side of the Curtain" for Suspicion.

 Richards supported Glenn Ford in MGM's popular comedy Don't Go Near the Water (1957) but it was a relatively minor role.
-In April 1957 he secured his release from the studio.
+He lost out on the lead of Walk the Tightrope.
+In April 1957 he secured his release from the studio on the condition he repay $4,400 of his salary, later saying, “I wanted to be free to chart my own course.
+Right now, I’m interested in doing an adventure series on television.”